 - Choose your preferred design.
 Have a look at all our available watches right here.

 - Use this guide to decide on one of the most obvious parameters; the case diameter.
-LARSEN & ERIKSEN watches come in 4 case diameter sizes: 35 mm, 37 mm, 39 mm and 41 mm.
-Look at the photos above and decide which would be the best option for you.
+LARSEN & ERIKSEN watches come in 5 case diameter sizes: 32 mm, 33 mm, 37 mm, 41 mm and 45 mm.

 - LARSEN & ERIKSEN watches come with a metal or genuine leather strap.
 As mentioned above, we have chosen which width fits which size and which type of leather straps comes with which collection.
 So, the only choice you have to make is whether to have a metal or leather strap.
 The best part is that you can choose both since all LARSEN & ERIKSEN straps are interchangeable, as long as you consider the strap width.